 This includes any information relating to their health, race, ethnic origin, politics, religion, sex life, and sexual orientation unless the student has given express, written permission for you to do so.

-In practice this means that you cannot mention extenuating circumstances, sickness record, disabilities etc unless you have written permission from the student.
+In practice this means that you cannot mention exceptional circumstances, sickness record, disabilities etc unless you have written permission from the student.
 If you feel that including this in your reference would make it more fair and/or accurate then you must explain your view to the student and get their written consent to include the information.

 You should not be asked to, nor provide information about a student’s criminal convictions or offences (even where the student has given consent for you to do so) and should direct the reference requestor to the student direct or through formal CRB routes if applicable